Code of Conduct

 The objectives of the Code of Conduct are:

-- to offer guidance to CIÉ Group employees in their business conduct,
+(a) to offer guidance to CIE Group employees in their business conduct

-- to establish an agreed set of ethical principles,
+(b) to establish an agreed set of ethical principles

-- the promotion and maintenance of confidence and trust in the CIÉ Group; and
+(c) the promotion and maintenance of confidence and trust in the CIE Group; and

-- the development and acceptance of ethical practices by the CIÉ Group.
+(d) the development and acceptance of ethical practices by the CIE Group

-The guiding principles of the Code of Business Ethics can be summarised under seven headings:
+The guiding principles of the Code of Conduct can be summarised under seven headings:

 - Confidentiality of Information

-- Conduct the purchasing activities of goods/services in accordance with best business practice and in accordance with the Company’s procurement policy
+- conduct the purchasing activities of goods/services in accordance with best business practice and in accordance with the Group’s procurement policy

 Certain parts of the Group are now obliged to disclose information under the Freedom of Information Act, 1997.
 Any requests for information pursuant to this Act from third parties, (including the Department of Transport) must be referred to the relevant Freedom of Information Officer if they fall within the ambit of the Act.
 Otherwise they should be referred to the Group Secretary or the company secretary of any of the subsidiaries who will, in turn, pass the request to the Group Secretary.
 Employees should also be mindful of the Group’s obligations under the Data Protection Act 1988 and the Data Protection (Amendment) 2003 (the Acts) and any requests for or regarding information held by the Group which is subject to the provisions of these Acts should also be referred, in the first instance, to the Group Secretary.